Installing Free Wi-Fi To Help Count Rural Communities Of Color In 2020 Census

 "I knew coming into this that this was a massive effort that needed to be undertaken," says McLean, an evolutionary biologist who earlier this year left a position at the Centers for Disease Control and Prevention to help lead Fair Count.

-"I want people to think about the census all the time," McLean adds, "It should be just as important as elections."
+"I want people to think about the census all the time," McLean adds.
+"It should be just as important as elections."